Where people and animals find refuge, restoration, and the heart of God.

 (John 14:27)

 Over the years, God has given us various ways of understanding what the mission and vision of Hearts Haven Ranch is supposed to be.
 One of those ways is through the image of a surgeon performing a heart transplant.
 When a donor heart is taken out of the donor's body, the surgeon holds that heart in their hands with the utmost care and caution, so as not to bruise it, drop it, or damage it in any way.
 They carry it like they are literally carrying someone's life in their hands.
 Because they are.
 They carefully and gently place this donor heart into the transplant recipient's body, carefully restoring each connection, one by one.
-And then they wait, with baited breath, to see that heart begin pumping.
+And then they wait, with baited breath, to see that heart begin beating .

 The Mission